 Homeowners on the more organic side of things maintain they can get by with a single "turf-builder" application in the early fall to build root systems, then omit all fertilizers the following spring and summer, except for the nitrogen offered by mulching grass clippings as they go.
 But more mainstream homeowners may want to apply two or at most three light applications of fertilizer per growing year—one in the spring, one at midsummer in regions where it is necessary, and one "turf-builder" application in the early fall.
 The actual timing of this will depend on your region, though, and the type of turf grasses you have, so consult someone at a good garden center or your nearest University Extension office for recommendations.

 Maximizing the Spring Application

 Although spring fertilization is recommended as part of a complete lawn care program, applying it too early can throw off the whole program.
 When cool season grasses “wake up” in the spring, they enter a natural growth cycle when the root system begins growing and building carbohydrate (energy) reserves.
 Additionally, if you have fertilized the previous fall, especially late in the season, the slow-release function of the fertilizer will still be lingering, providing extra green up in the spring.
 Fertilizing in the early spring is often encouraged by fertilizer companies and lawn care services but not by agronomists and turf specialists.

-It's best to coincide any fertilizer application with a rainfall or watering of at least 1/4" to water-in the product.
+It's best to coincide any fertilizer application with a rainfall or watering of at least 1/4" to water in the product.
 Remember that a lawn fertilized with a slow-release fertilizer will not need to be fertilized for up to 12 weeks, and maybe longer.
-Do not water very heavily, or apply fertilizer before a heavy storm is expected, as the chances of the nutrients flowing away into storm drains and streams is likely.
+Do not water very heavily or apply fertilizer before a heavy storm is expected, as the chances of the nutrients flowing away into storm drains and streams are likely.